dikshadha/An-Optimized-Scheme-For-Vertical-Fragmentation/README.md

-# An Optimized Scheme For Vertical Fragmentation
+# An Optimized Scheme For Vertical Fragmentation Allocation And Replication Of A Distributed Database
 ##Course Code: CS702